Xemin0/NeuroAIProj_Abstract/README.md

 - **Always submit a Pull Request if you want to combine your code to the main branch**

 ### TO-DOs(*subject to change*)
-- ~proposal~
+- ~Adapt the RNN to the Structure Predicting Task~
-- ~overall pipleline/framework~
+- Fix the Loss Calculation for masked output from RNN
-- division of work, e.g. data generation / processing / pipeline construction/ model architecture design / training-testing / analysis etc.
+- Fix the data generation and training logistics (currently no shuffling)
-- Adapt the RNN to the Structure Predicting Task
+- Analysis